Jake LaMotta: LaMotta vs. Fox

 The first round, a couple of belts to his head, and I see a glassy look coming over his eyes.
 Jesus Christ, a couple of jabs and he's going to fall down?
 I began to panic a little.
 I was supposed to be throwing a fight to this guy, and it looked like I was going to end up holding him on his feet...
 By [the fourth round], if there was anybody in the Garden who didn't know what was happening, he must have been dead drunk.

 The thrown fight and a payment of $20,000 to the Mafia got LaMotta his title bout against World Middleweight Champion Marcel Cerdan.

 LaMotta vs. Cerdan

 LaMotta won the World Middleweight title on June 16, 1949, in Detroit, Michigan, defeating Frenchman Marcel Cerdan.
 LaMotta won the first round (in which he knocked Cerdan down), Cerdan the second, and the third was even.
-At that point it became clear something was wrong.
-Cerdan dislocated his arm in the first round, apparently damaged in the knockdown, and gave up before the start of the 10th round.
+At that point it became clear that Cerdan had dislocated his arm; he gave up before the start of the tenth round.
 LaMotta damaged his left hand in the fifth round, but still landed 104 punches in the ninth round, whereas Cerdan hardly threw a punch.
-The official score had LaMotta as winner by a knockout in 10 rounds because the bell had already rung to begin that round when Cerdan announced he was quitting.
-A rematch was arranged, but while Cerdan was flying back to the United States to fight the rematch, his Air France Lockheed Constellation crashed in the Azores, killing everyone on board.
+The official score had LaMotta as winner by a knockout in ten rounds because the tenth round had begun when Cerdan announced he was quitting.
+A rematch was arranged, but as Cerdan flew back to the United States for the fight, his Air France Lockheed Constellation crashed in the Azores, killing everyone on board.